Jalakandeswarar Temple, Vellore: Architecture

 The Jalakanteshwara Temple is a fine example of Vijayanagaram Architecture.
-The temple has exquisite carvings on its gopuram (tower), richly carved stone pillars, large wooden gates and stunning monoliths and sculptures.
+The temple has nine levels and exquisite carvings on its gopuram (tower), richly carved stone pillars, large wooden gates and stunning monoliths and sculptures.
 These Vijayanagara sculptures are similar to the ones present in Soundararajaperumal Temple, Thadikombu, Krishnapuram Venkatachalapathy temple, Srivilliputhur Divya Desam and Alagar Koyil.
 The Gopuram of the tower is over 100 ft. in height.
 The temple also has a Mandapam, with the hall supported by carved stone pillars of dragons, horses and yalis (lion like creature).

 The temple itself is built in the middle of a water tank (called Agazhi in Tamil), and there is water surrounding the temple like a garland.
 The circumference of the water tank is 8000 ft.
 The wedding hall (Kalyana Mantapam) inside the temple has a two-faced sculpture, that of a bull and an elephant.
 The water used for bathing the deity (abishekam) is drawn from an ancient well called the Ganga Gouri Thertam, within the temple.